All Episodes

 Everywhere you go on the planet, everything that works is built by Scotsmen.

-Uh the Hudson's Bay Company, the Canadian Pacific Railroad, the Hong Kong and Shanghai Bank, rubber plantations in Malaya, everything around the world was built by Scotsmen.
+The Hudson's Bay Company, the Canadian Pacific Railroad, the Hong Kong and Shanghai Bank, rubber plantations in Malaya.

-I mean, uh with the highest rate of heart disease and alcoholism and everything else in you you you you think to yourself, how could how could the the the Scots people who built the uh Canadian Pacific Railroad and the Hong Kong and Shanghai Bank and the Malayan Road, how could they turn into?
+You think to yourself, how could the Scots people who built the Canadian Pacific Railroad and the Hong Kong and Shanghai Bank and the Malayan Railroad, how could they turn into, how could they turn into these people?

-Uh people whine and moan, why doesn't the government do more for me?
+Why doesn't the government do more for me?

-That's their first response to anything happens.
+That's their first response if anything happens.

 Why doesn't the government do something about it?